ngeor/blog/_posts/2017/2017-12-09-cd-with-helm-part-8-dtap.md

 <li>we modeled a DTAP by using Helm releases and isolated the environment-specific configuration in separate files containing the bare minimum.</li>
 </ul>

-This is actually enough for a continuous delivery pipeline using Helm.
+This is actually enough for a continuous deployment pipeline using Helm.
 From here you can add all sorts of bells and whistles:
 <ul>
 <li>explore namespaces in Kubernetes</li>
 <li>automate deployments for certain branches</li>